 Sharing Knowledge Across On-line Channels

 Providing access to your existing knowledge base via established social media sites such as Facebook can be easily achieved.
 The prospect of sharing your organisations core knowledge through social media channels may initially be daunting.
-By using knowledge management tools to index and filter your content, you have full control over which content can be viewed in each channel.
+By using social media knowledge management tools to index and filter your content, you have full control over which content can be viewed in each channel.
 The benefit of well managed knowledge sharing is that social media users will gain access to relevant knowledge from your organisation using a social media platform of their choice.